UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_05.md

 <center/>

+Notes:

-Notes: This means that when you are doing a pull request you will need the approval of a team member before can merge your pull request.
+After setting the branch protection rule, you are opening a pull request you will need the approval of a team member before it can be merged.

 ---